Ed-Fi-Alliance-OSS/AdminAPI-1.x/docs/design/docker-for-binaries/readme.md

 # User Story

-As an Ed-Fi system administrator, I want to run the Ed-Fi ODS Admin Api in a container.
+As an Ed-Fi system administrator, I want to run the Ed-Fi ODS Admin API in a container.

 # Acceptance Criteria